DTJF/libpruio/src/doc/_preparation.md

 ===========
 \tableofcontents

-This page describes how to get libpruio working on your system.
+This chapter describes how to get libpruio working on your system.
 At the bottom you'll find a step by step guide to install the complete system.
 Eager users may skip the theory and jump to \ref SecInstallation directly.